intermine/im-docs/docs/system-requirements/software/postgres/hikari.rst

     db.production.platform=PostgreSQL

-You can override this propery in your mine's property file.
+You can override this property in your mine's property file.

 Tomcat
 -------

 You'll also need to update your Tomcat settings.
-Add `clearReferencesStopTimerThreads` to your $TOMCAT/conf/context.xml file, so it should look like so:
+Add `clearReferencesStopTimerThreads` to your $TOMCAT/conf/context.xml file, so it should look like:

 .. code-block:: xml